Abhishek83gupta/FixCode/README.md

-# FixCode
+# FixCode AI

-An interactive code editor with AI-powered error resolution to help developers write, debug, and improve their code.
+FixCode is a web-based code editor that helps developers write better code by providing AI-powered error resolution.
+When you encounter an error, our AI assistant analyzes it and offers clear explanations and solutions, making debugging faster and more educational.

+Perfect for both beginners and experienced developers, FixCode supports multiple programming languages with real-time execution, helping you code more efficiently and learn from your mistakes.
 ![FixCode Screenshot](https://github.com/user-attachments/assets/55d4138d-7a09-4591-8441-a40cf895eefd)

 ## 🚀 Features